Do You Create the Rejection You Fear?

 According to the LIU researchers, rejection sensitivity is “a cognitive-affective disposition to anxiously expect, readily perceive, and intensely react to rejection,” leading to maladaptive responses, such as becoming overly ingratiating, withdrawing emotionally, or acting in irrationally hostile ways (p.
 109).
 When you’re high in rejection sensitivity, then, you’re essentially programmed to misperceive other people as unsupportive and uncaring.
 With this emotional chip on your shoulder, your worst fears will come true, because you then become a difficult relationship partner.

 To study the continuous interplay between personality and situations, Meehan and his collaborators used a daily diary approach in which they asked a sample of 240 undergraduates (74 percent female) to provide ratings of their interactions over a seven-day period.
-Participants didn't have to record every single brief encounter, but instead focused on three interactions lasting five minutes or longer.
-They provided these ratings on electronically presented diagrams, which they could call up right on their smartphones.
+Participants didn't have to record every single brief encounter but instead focused on three interactions lasting five minutes or longer.
+They provided these ratings on electronically presented diagrams, which they could call up via their smartphones.
 The diagrams showed two dimensions crossing in the center of a circle.
 The two dimensions were agency (dominance to submission) and communion (cold to warm).
 After rating themselves and their partners on these interpersonal dimensions, participants then rated their own perceived affect and that of their partner on a similar wheel-like grid, but now along the dimensions of arousal (active to passive) and valence (happy to sad).

 Imagine, then, that you rated each of your own interactions and your feelings after those interactions, as well as those of your partner.
 You’ve just had a little tiff over who should clean up the dinner dishes.
 If you’re high in rejection sensitivity, you’ll most likely give in to your partner’s wishes, causing you to rate yourself as submissive and your partner as dominant.
 You’d probably rate yourself as passive and your affect as sad, but see your partner as active and probably happier than you are.